pozdeyevlab/gwasqc/README.md

 ### Input Files

 #### Map file with the following column names (case sensitive):
+Not all fields are necessary at a minimum 'BioBank', 'PHENOTYPE', 'SEX', 'ANCESTRY', 'CHROM', 'POS', 'EFFECT_ALLELE', 'NON_EFFECT_ALLELE', 'EFFECT_AF', and 'PATH' are required.
 |Column Name    |Description     |
 |---------------|----------------|
 |BIOBANK        |name of biobank (must be one word, we apologize for the onconvenience but 'Some_Bank' will yield buggy results instead please use 'SomeBank'!)|